CeciliaSG/pp1_cocktail_evening/README.md

 - The base code for the header, nav and dropdown menu came from Love Running project but was modified to better fit the design of the site.

 - The base code for the form came from the the Love Running project but has been modified to fit the design of the site.
 Instructions on how to implement form validation was taken from the instructions in the Love Running project.

-- Solution on how to target a background image added in css on a specific page, came from [Stackoverflow] (<https://stackoverflow.com/>)
+- I've used Google and [Stackoverflow](<https://stackoverflow.com/>) to search for solutions to issues and problems that have arisen.
+But no specific code has been copied.
-- My mentor helped me to figure out how to fix the problem with image sizing on the where page by applying background-size: contain;
+- My mentor helped me to figure out how to fix the problem with image sizing on the Where-page, by applying background-size: contain;
 - My mentor pointed out that I should make the phone number in the footer a link.
 - My mentor helped me with the button on the Home-page that threw up an error in the HTML testing.
 Code from jsfiddle.net.